 - Couples counseling

-Tricia Hudson-Matthew, Ed.D., is an associate professor in the Department of Human Services and director of the Center for Addiction Studies at Metropolitan State University of Denver.
+Tricia Hudson-Matthew, Ed.D., is the chair of the Department of Human Services and Counseling at Metropolitan State University of Denver.
 She teaches about Legal and Ethical Issues in the Helping Profession, Family System, Motivational Interviewing Conflict Resolution, and Decision-making Skills.

 Hudson-Matthew performs clinical work at a private practice with individuals with substance abuse, couples counseling, and children ages 5 and up as a certified play therapist.
 Prior to joining MSU Denver, she worked as a therapist and clinical case manager at the Mental Health Center of Denver.
 Hudson-Matthew was also the clinical director and child and family therapist at the Council on Substance Abuse and Mental Health.